vyasanand/Kubernetes-Deployments-and-Add-ons/docs/07-Install-Weave-Scope.md

 # Install Visualization add-on - Weave Scope

+Weave Scope automatically generates a map of your application, enabling you to intuitively understand, monitor, and control your containerized, microservices-based application.
+You can manage all these from a UI.

 ## Pre-requirements

 To install [Weave Scope](https://github.com/weaveworks/scope) add-on you will need a working Kubernetes cluster.
 You can follow the steps here to install a cluster using [Kubeadm](02-Kubeadm.md) or [Kubespray](03-Kubespray.md)